raquo/Laminar/website/docs/documentation.md

 In fact, this conversion works not only for strings, but also for other primitive types like numbers and booleans.
 If you want Laminar to render your custom type `A` in a similar manner, define an implicit instance of `RenderableText[A]` for it.

-For convenience, `Seq[Modifier[A]]` is also implicitly converted to a `Modifier[A]` that applies all the modifiers in the Seq: see `Implicits.seqToModifier`, `arrayToModifier`, etc. This is especially useful when making a component that accepts modifiers as VarArgs.
+For convenience, `Seq[Modifier[A]]` is also implicitly converted to a `Modifier[A]` that applies all the modifiers in the Seq: see `Implicits.seqToModifier`.
+This is especially useful when making a component that accepts modifiers as VarArgs.
 Such design is one way to let users configure the component's elements without the component needing to whitelist all possible configurations in its list of inputs:

 ```scala
 // Simple component